 Step 2: Import the infographic into Displayr

-Create an account in Displayr, and then click the button that says + New Document.
+Create an account in Displayr, and then click the button that says + Add New.
 Set the page size to the same aspect ratio as the PNG file (Home > Page Layout > Layout > Page Size > Custom).
 For this example, the page should be 20 inches high and 8 inches wide.

 Next, insert the infographic into Displayr (Insert > Image), move and resize it to fit the page (tip: you can use the Properties panel on the right to type in pixels 800 x 2000 to reset the correct aspect ratio of the image).